Academy of Music (Philadelphia)

 The Academy of Music, also known as American Academy of Music, is a concert hall and opera house located at 240 S. Broad Street in Philadelphia, Pennsylvania.
 Despite its name, the Academy has never contained a music school.
-It is located between Locust and Manning Streets in the Avenue of the Arts area of Center City.
+It is located between Locust and Manning Streets in the Avenue of the Arts area of the Center City district of Philadelphia.

 The hall was built in 1855–57 and is the oldest opera house in the United States that is still used for its original purpose.
 Known as the "Grand Old Lady of Locust Street," the venue is the home of the Philadelphia Ballet and Opera Philadelphia.
 It was also home to the Philadelphia Orchestra from its inception in 1900 until 2001, when the orchestra moved to the new Kimmel Center for the Performing Arts.
 The Philadelphia Orchestra still retains ownership of the Academy, in partnership with Ensemble Arts.

 The hall was designated a National Historic Landmark in 1962.